Ahmedh12/OHLC-Prices-Predictor/README.md

 - **MSE (Mean Squared Error):** Measures the average of squared differences between predicted and actual values.
 - **RMSE (Root Mean Squared Error):** The square root of MSE, providing errors in the same unit as the target variable.
-- **R² (R-squared):** Explains the proportion of variance in the dependent variable that is predictable from the independent variable. ed):** Explains the proportion of variance in the dependent variable that is predictable from the independent variable.
+- **R² (R-squared):** Explains the proportion of variance in the dependent variable that is predictable from the independent variable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.